NyleD/DeepLearningProjects/README.md

 **Link to Certificates**

 **Personal Notes**
-These are detailed notes on the three month deep learning course from Coursera that I took while on my journey.
+These are detailed notes on the three month deep learning course from Coursera that I took.
 I have you covered from the in-depth workings of a Neural Network to Keras one liners!

 ### YOLO Street Objects Detection
 https://github.com/NyleD/YOLOStreetObjectsDetection